-I was surprised to see that someone kept statistics on this, but it is nonetheless interesting: Over 50% of French people (link in french) go on holiday without their children.
+I was surprised to see that someone kept statistics on this, but it is nonetheless interesting: Over 50% of French parents (link in french) go on vacation without kids.

-It’s okay, you love your kids, we all do, the little monsters.
-But just imagine how much more fun Disneyland Paris would be if you went without the kids.
+You love your kids, we all do, the little monsters.
+But just imagine how much more fun Disneyland Paris would be if you went without the kids!
 No whining, no height restrictions, and freedom to eat all the candy you want 😉

 For one thing, as much vacation time as French adults have, French kids have even more.
-Every 6 weeks their school is closed for a full two weeks.
-This means the kids are off of school for 2 full weeks each Oct, Dec, Feb, and April, excluding regular summer hols.
+Every 6 weeks, schools are closed for a full two weeks.
+This means the kids are off of school for 2 full weeks each October, December, February, and April.
+And that is excluding regular summer hols.

 This means there is a generation of well-trained grandparents who know how to watch the kids without Maman and Papa around.
 We regularly use both my parents and my in-laws as “free babysitting”, and they all love it.
 And my kids love it too, they are sometimes even better behaved.
 The more often you do something, the more confident you feel doing it.

 Now distance does play a role in this too.
 Even if you don’t live in the same city as your relatives, France is a much smaller country to travel across.

 Our relatives near Marseille can be chez nous within 3 hours by TGV train.
 That’s not quite possible if you’re living in New York and your relatives are in Los Angeles!